brazil-data-cube/stmetrics/docs/source/index.rst

 ..
 Note::
    This documentation is not finished.
 Parts of the description are \
-   incomplete and/or incorrect.
+   incomplete and may need corrections.
 Please, come back later for the definitive documentation.